remarkjs/remark/doc/remarksetting.7.md

 *   `fence: string` (`"~"` or ``"`"``, default: ``"`"``) will wrap code
     blocks in the provided character.

-To render all code blocks with fences (the default behaviour is to only use non-standard fences when a language-flag is present), use `fences: true`.
+To compile all code blocks with fences (the default behaviour is to only use non-standard fences when a language-flag is present), use `fences: true`.

 The following document: